nexis-xyz/nexis-xyz/README.md

-# Welcome to Nexis Systems!
+# Welcome to my Github!

 ![Full Stack Developers](https://img.shields.io/badge/Full_Stack_Developers-%3C%2F%3E-brightgreen)

-## About Us
+## About Me

-We are Nexis Systems, a team of passionate Full Stack Developers dedicated to delivering innovative and scalable web applications.
-Our diverse expertise allows us to tackle complex challenges and create state-of-the-art solutions tailored to our clients' needs.
+Im a 17 year old Developer that is a FullStack

 ## Our Skills